 What to Do

-Vermont’s downtowns are home to businesses you'll love.
+Vermont’s downtowns are home to unique shopping, history and art in beautiful surroundings.
 Plan your trip with our directory.

 Vermont's outdoors remains a top destination for all ages.
 Here are tips to stay safe outdoors during this public health emergency.